 The final cost of plastic surgery may vary depending on a number of other factors as well, such as insurance coverage and medical necessity.
 Cosmetic surgery is typically not covered by insurance plans because it is an elective surgery.
 Reconstructive surgery, however, is usually covered because it is a medical necessity in many cases.

-In the event that your procedure is not covered by your insurance, UPMC Pinnacle may be able to offer financial assistance for qualified individuals.
+In the event that your procedure is not covered by your insurance, UPMC in central Pa. may be able to offer financial assistance for qualified individuals.

 Not everyone is a candidate for plastic surgery.
 Your health history, activities, and desired result all play a part in determining if you are eligible for plastic surgery.
 Additionally, some procedures are minor, while others are intensive and not appropriate for everyone.

 Your surgeon will review all of these factors with you in detail before presenting an appropriate treatment plan.

 The plastic surgeons at UPMC in Central Pa. offer a full range of plastic surgery procedures and are highly trained, board-certified experts in their fields.
 Our team works to make sure that your goals are met with safety and precision, that your choices are well-informed, and that you are presented with the proper options for the best possible results.